From the first X-rays to futuristic 3-d body scanners, PubSci explores the history and amazingly sci-fi future of medical imaging and diagnostics.

 Book for one + Support PubSci (max 1 ticket) if you prefer to contribute when booking – this option also reserves you one spot at the event.
 You may need to scroll down to see this option on Eventbrite.

 Book without donating (max 4 tickets) if you prefer to put cash in the pot on the night.
-Note that for January only, we’ll be giving any cash contributions to St. Mungo’s homelessness charity instead.

 Doors open at 6.30 for a 7pm start.
 Talks generally run for ~45 minutes and are followed by a Q&A session.
 The Old King’s Head has a happy hour before 7pm, and the kitchen serves excellent pub grub.
+The nearest tube is London Bridge — full address below and on the booking page.

 • • •